eelezovic/eelezovic/README.md

 ## About Me

-- 🔭 I’m currently a Software Developer student at Get Coding.
+- 🔭 I’m a Software Developer student at Get Coding.
 I built my first project using HTML, CSS and JavaScript.
-I wanted to make my own Agenda Calendar where I could make and store all the events so I could keep up with my busy schedule as a nurse, developer and a father.
-Please feel free to check out my project.
+I wanted to make my own agenda with the calendar where I can create and check on my appointments and any other events.
+The events created will be saved to localStorage and can be viewed at anytime.
+Please check out my project at https://eelezovic.github.io/Event-Calendar/.

 - 🌱 I’m currently learning **React.Js**

-- ⚡ Fun fact: **I am a nurse, artist and I love to play (real) football :)**
+- ⚡ Fun fact: **I am a nurse, artist and I love to play Football, aka Soccer :)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">